Great Might Gaine Perfect Mode

-Finally we have Great Might Gaine in Perfect Mode.
-Perfect Mode increases this huge figures height by 4", making this figure stand a height of nearly 17"!
+Finally, we have Great Might Gaine in Perfect Mode.
+Perfect Mode increases the height of this huge figure by 4", making this figure stand a height of nearly 17"!
 The weight is now up to almost 4 lbs!
-You gotta admit, its a pretty impressive figure.
+You gotta admit, it's a pretty impressive figure.

 I have to say that I do like this figure overall, even if I do find some of the proportions to be a little odd.
 The figure has some serious shelf presence and a ton of play value.
 My advice is to track down all three figures mentioned above to create your own!
 Happy hunting!

 |Posted 12 November, 2009 - 13:35 by Shogundan|